Termite Swarm Event: Please click here to fill out the questionnaire if you see termites in your home

 The Paper Wasp Life Cycle

-Queen paper wasps lay individual eggs into each “cell” of the hive, until late summer when she stops laying eggs.
-They are protected by sterile worker wasps as they develop through several stages of larvae.
+Queen paper wasps lay individual eggs in each "cell" of the hive until late summer when they stop laying eggs.
+They are protected by sterile worker wasps as they develop through several larvae stages.
 Paper wasp colonies typically include 20 to 30 mature adults within different classes, including a queen, sterile workers, and fertile males for reproduction.
-The worker wasps are in charge of building the nest, feeding the young, and aggressively defending the nest.
+The worker wasps are responsible for building the nest, feeding the young, and aggressively defending the nest.
 Once the queen stops laying eggs, the colony declines, and her female offspring seek a different location to remain for the winter.
 The remainder of the colony dies off during the winter, repopulating once the eggs hatch.

 Where Are Paper Wasps Found?